Octopus and penguin-shaped bread bowls

 Soup's on!
 And it's super fun when you serve it in penguin or octopus-shaped bread bowls.
 The best part is there's no bread-making experience necessary — just shape and bake!

-Penguin bread bowl recipe
+Octopus bread bowl recipe

-- 2 tablespoons butter
+- Melted butter

 - Cream cheese